On Saturday morning, November 6, 1915, fire destroyed five buildings and

 which had lost a previous building just three years earlier.
 Even

-President Woodrow Wilson wired a special message to publisher Joseph Daniels, then Secretary of the Navy.
+President Woodrow Wilson wired a special message to publisher Josephus Daniels, then Secretary of the Navy.
 Thousands more

 visited the scene the day after, as firefighters continued spraying a steady